HamStudy/hamstudy-hambook/tech2026/content/Part 1. Science/Chapter 3. Radio Wave/section 3-6 Digital and Video.md

 #### Digital Station Groups and Selection

-> **Key Information:** To select a specific group of stations on a digital voice transceiver, enter the group's identification code {{< link id="T4B09" >}}
+> **Key Information:** To select a specific group of stations on a DMR digital voice transceiver, enter the group's identification code. {{< link id="T4B09" >}}

 Digital voice modes allow you to organize communication into different groups or channels.
 Whether you're using DMR talkgroups, D-STAR reflectors, or System Fusion rooms, you need to know how to join the right conversation.

-To *select a specific group of stations on a digital voice transceiver*, you typically *enter the group's identification code* into your radio.
+To *select a specific group of stations on a DMR digital voice transceiver*, you typically *enter the group's identification code* into your radio.
 This could be a DMR talkgroup ID, a D-STAR reflector number, or a similar identifier depending on the digital mode you're using.
 Properly configuring these settings ensures your transmissions reach your intended audience rather than being broadcast to everyone using that frequency.

 #### Digital Mode Hot Spots

-> **Key Information:** Digital hot spots enable communication using digital voice or data systems via the internet {{< link id="T4A10" >}}
+> **Key Information:** A digital hotspot enables communication with a digital voice or data network. {{< link id="T4A10" >}}

-A *digital hot spot* allows *communication using digital voice or data systems via the internet*.
+A *digital hotspot* allows *communication with a digital voice or data network*.
 It's almost like having your own personal repeater, providing a gateway to the world of digital radio, extending your reach far beyond your local area for modes like DMR, D-STAR, or System Fusion.

 #### Computer-Radio Interfaces

 > **Key Information:**
-> - Computer-radio interface needs: Receive audio, transmit audio, and transmitter keying {{< link id="T4A06" >}}
+> - Computer-radio interface needs: Receive audio, transmit audio, and transmitter keying. {{< link id="T4A06" >}}
-> - For FT8: Connect radio to audio input and output of computer running WSJT-X software {{< link id="T4A04" >}}
+> - For FT8: Connect radio's audio to the audio output and input of a computer running FT8 software. {{< link id="T4A04" >}}
-> - For digital modes: Connect computer "line in" to transceiver speaker {{< link id="T4A07" >}}
+> - For digital modes: Connect computer "line in" to transceiver speaker. {{< link id="T4A07" >}}

 For digital modes, you need to connect your radio to your computer.
 This requires:
 - *Receive audio* (from radio to computer)
 - *Transmit audio* (from computer to radio)
 - *Transmitter keying* (to control when the radio transmits)

-For *FT8*, connect to the *audio input and output of a computer running WSJT-X software* and connect the *computer "line in" to the transceiver speaker*.
+For *FT8*, connect the radio's audio to the *audio output and input of a computer running FT8 software* and connect the *computer "line in" to the transceiver speaker*.

 #### WSJT-X and FT8

 > **Key Information:**
-> - FT8 is a digital mode capable of low signal-to-noise operation {{< link id="T8D13" >}}
+> - FT8 is a digital mode capable of low signal-to-noise operation. {{< link id="T8D02" >}}
-> - WSJT-X software supports Earth-Moon-Earth, weak signal propagation beacons, and meteor scatter {{< link id="T8D10" >}}
+> - WSJT-X software supports Earth-Moon-Earth, weak signal propagation beacons, and meteor scatter. {{< link id="T8D10" >}}

 *FT8* is a *digital mode capable of low signal-to-noise operation* that's part of the WSJT-X software suite.
 This software supports several key amateur radio activities:
 - Earth-Moon-Earth (moonbounce) communication